 FIND OUT IF YOU QUALIFY

-The Commodity Supplemental Food Program – Nutrition for Seniors (CSFP) provides a monthly supply of supplemental nutritious food to NE Minnesota residents, age 60+, who meet income eligibility guidelines.
+The Nutrition for Seniors Program – Commodity Supplemental Food Program (CSFP) provides a monthly supply of supplemental nutritious food to NE Minnesota residents, age 60+, who meet income eligibility guidelines.
 Click here to learn more about this program, or here for all available resources.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.